frankieyan/custom-meta-input/readme.md

 [![Coverage Status](https://coveralls.io/repos/github/frankieyan/custom-meta-input/badge.svg?branch=master)](https://coveralls.io/github/frankieyan/custom-meta-input?branch=master)

 # Custom Meta Input Component
-Not the most creative name around, but this is a component largely inspired by Zapier's input component when editing a Zap, which allows you to create templates to be populated with data from different integrations you've connected to.
+Not the most creative name around, this component is largely inspired by [Zapier](https://zapier.com/)'s input component when editing a Zap, which allows you to create templates to be populated with data from different integrations you've connected to.

 ![screenshot](docs/screenshot.png)

-To checkout the component, go to https://frankieyan.github.io/custom-meta-input, or clone the repo and spin up Storybook by running `yarn storybook`.
+To take a look at the component, check out its [Storybook demo](https://frankieyan.github.io/custom-meta-input), or clone the repo and spin up Storybook locally by running `yarn storybook`.

 ### What can be improved?
 * **Movable text cursor** - the current version only supports inserting and deleting text/meta data from the end of the string.
 * **Selection** - Zapier's component allows you to select the contents of the input element, including the meta data badges, enabling you to copy and paste them around.
 I haven't thought of how to do this yet =)
 * **Customizable data interface** - Currently, the `type` and `value` properties are expected.
 The interpolation string formats should also be customizable.
-* **More tests** - Right now there is only coverage for text/meta interpolation strings manipulation, and not the UI components themselves.
+* **Custom styling** - Allow custom styling or replacement UI components to be passed in.